Hanky Panky Cocktail

 This is actually a really simple cocktail to make with just 3 ingredients.
 Two are extremely popular: gin and sweet vermouth.
 The difficult bit is the Fernet Branca.
 Fernet is an Italian digestif that is herbal and bitter.
 If you gave a sip to a teenager who was thinking about drinking, they may swear off the stuff for good.
 However, to a mature palate it is one of the best bartender secrets when developing new cocktails.

-After moving away from China, I decided to give away my bartending kit, so now I just make do with what I have.
+Since I was in between apartments and didn’t have my cocktail set yet I had to make do with some unorthodox methods.
 That means stirring in a pitcher with a whisk, and straining with the filter from my Moka pot.
 Ok, I do have a strainer, but it was dirty and I didn’t feel like cleaning it for this Hanky Panky Cocktail.

 I don’t know who said it, but I remember the quote, “If it’s stupid but it works, it’s not stupid.”
 Anyways, the traditional hanky panky is is served in a martini or a nick and nora glass, but I decided to serve it in some white wine glasses like a spritz.
 After all, I’m not running a speakeasy here.